 MSc International Relations and Diplomacy students.

-This course is the second stage of the thesis lab where students finalise their research proposals by developing their methodology and the operationalization of their research.
-Students will be expected to attend the course with their partially developed project (from Thesis Lab I) ready to develop their methodology.
-The course includes three separate methods streams and students must attend at least one: (1) Quantitative Methods: Statistical methods; (2) Qualitative Data Collection: Case Studies; and (3) Qualitative Methods of Analysis.
-Stream (1) revises observational and experimental large-N methodologies, including novel computational social science methodologies.
-Stream (2) revises causal inference; case selection and process-tracing.
-Stream (3) revises other methods of analysis including: interview coding (thematic analysis); content analysis; and discourse analysis.
+This course is the second stage of the thesis lab where students finalize their research proposals by refining their data collection and data analysis methods.
+Students attend the course with their partially developed project (from Thesis Lab I) ready to develop their project into a full research proposal.
+The course includes information on different methods approaches.
+Students must attend at least one of the following sessions: (1) Statistical methods; (2) Qualitative Case Study research; and (3) Qualitative Data Analysis Methods Stream.
+Session (1) revises observational and experimental large-N methodologies, including novel computational social science methodologies.
+Session (2) revises causal inference, comparative methods, case selection, data sources and triangulation.
+Session (3) revises methods of analysis including: content analysis; discourse analysis; congruence method; and process tracing.
 Students will have the opportunity to discuss specific issues relating to the design and implementation of their research in class.

 On completion of this course, students will have:

 · selected the appropriate research strategy to answer their research question; · identified the concepts under investigation using their selected methodology; · a clear understanding of how to collect and analyse the relevant data; · a clear understanding of the strengths and limitations of their research approach; · completed a full-length research proposal which includes methodology, chapter breakdown and research schedule.

 On the right-hand side of the programme front page of the E-Prospectus you will find a link to the online timetables.

 Mode of instruction

 Short seminars; individual consultations; peer review.